 Jeffrey P’an has been working with glass for 30 years.
 His approach to glassblowing is one of a kind, from concept to finished product.
 Meticulous and highly creative, Jeffrey has the ability to create stunning works of art at his studio in Mystic, Connecticut.
 By combining traditional glassblowing techniques with modern technology, Jeffrey is able to bring his vision in glass to light.

 The public is welcome to view Jeffrey blowing glass anytime he is working, or join him for a scheduled Open Studio Day.
-The 2020 schedule is June 13, September 12, and December 5, 10am to 7pm.
-Jeffrey’s gallery in Mystic is open Monday through Saturday, 10am to 5pm.
+The 2021 schedule suspended due to COVID19.
+Jeffrey’s gallery in Mystic is open Monday, Tuesday, Thursday, Friday and Saturday, 10am to 5pm.

 Studio Jeffrey P’an produces several lines of work in addition to Jeffrey’s one-of-a-kind sculptures and vessels.
 Collections include a line of jewelry and clear cut crystal.
 Other ‘end of the day’ items such as glassware, ornaments and paperweights are produced by the team, for purchase at the gallery only.